-Sales of a substantial number of our securities in the public market by the Selling Securityholders and/or by our existing securityholders could cause the price of our Ordinary Shares and Warrants to fall.
+Sales of a substantial number of our securities in the public market by our securityholders could cause the price of our Ordinary Shares and Warrants to fall.

-The Selling Securityholders can resell, under this prospectus, up to (a) 118,118,018 Ordinary Shares constituting approximately 77.1% of our issued Ordinary Shares, and (b) 241,147 Warrants constituting approximately 2.6% of our issued Warrants.
-Sales of a substantial number of Ordinary Shares and/or Warrants in the public market by the Selling Securityholders and/or by our other existing securityholders, or the perception that those sales might occur, could depress the market price of our Ordinary Shares and Warrants and could impair our ability to raise capital through the sale of additional equity securities.
+Sales of a substantial number of Ordinary Shares and/or Warrants in the public market by our securityholders, or the perception that those sales might occur, could depress the market price of our Ordinary Shares and Warrants and could impair our ability to raise capital through the sale of additional equity securities.
 We are unable to predict the effect that such sales may have on the prevailing market price of our Ordinary Shares and Warrants.